afombravo/2FAST2Q/README.md

 +++++++++

 Note on mismatch searching:
-When performing mismatch searching, especially when large sgRNA libraries and/or large sequencing datasets are used, crispery might take a few hours to run.
+When performing mismatch searching, especially with sgRNA libraries with thousands of guideRNAs and/or when large sequencing datasets are used, crispery might take 1-2 hours to run.
 In this case it is advisable to first run crispery without mismatch search (see parameters), and check the output.
 Non mismatch search uses hashing, and thus it is fast.

 +++++++++

 # Output

-Upon completion, several files should be seen in the indicated output folder:
+Upon completion, several files should be seen in the indicated output folder (when running in default mode only c, d, and e will be kept):

 a.
 The uncompressed “*.fastq” files;